 - A list of all the extensions on your browser will appear.
 Uncheck those marked as Enabled to disable them.

-Solution 6 – Temporarily disable anti-virus and other internet security programs on your PC
+6. Temporarily disable anti-virus and other Internet security programs

 Some people who have faced the ‘Oops the system encountered a problem’ in Gmail have reported the problem going away after disabling their internet security software, like your anti-malware and anti-virus tools.